ragingwind/chrome-manifest/readme.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

-> Help you to manage manifest when you are developing Chrome Apps and Extensions
+> Help you manage manifest when you are developing Chrome Apps and Extensions

 ## Install